JEE Main 2022 Preparation Tips for January exam

 Tip 1: Take stock of your the JEE Main Syllabus

-Before you start, it is vital to sift through the syllabus of JEE Main 2020 to check the topics to cover.
-The syllabus will also have topics to cover form class 12 which can be clubbed for preparation.
-Segregate the topics to easy, difficult and unknown.
+Before you start, it is vital to sift through the syllabus of JEE Main 2022 to check the topics to cover.
+The syllabus will also have topics to cover from class 12 which can be clubbed for preparation.
+Segregate the topics to easy, difficult, and unknown.
 Study the easy and unknown in the same period as you can strengthen the easy topics and learn the unknown ones.
 After that tackle the difficult ones.
 The reason is no one knows where the questions will come from and it is important to know most of the topics.
-While knowing all topics in depth may not be possible but knowing most of them will be the next best thing.
+While knowing all topics in-depth may not be possible but knowing most of them will be the next best thing.

 Tip 3: Understand the JEE Main exam pattern

 It is vital to know the pattern of the exam.
 How else will you know what type of questions will come, how many marks are awarded, time given to complete the exam and such questions?
 First, check the JEE Main exam pattern.
 Answering with ease will come with constant practice with question papers of JEE Main.